ADU Rules in Pittsburgh, Pennsylvania

 Can I build an ADU in Pittsburgh?

-Yes.
-ADUs are allowed in No city-wide permission; only Garfield ADU Overlay District (pilot, expired) in Pittsburgh.
+Sometimes, but not by right.
+There is no city-wide permission: the only ADU district was the Garfield ADU Overlay pilot, which has expired.
+A city-wide ordinance has been proposed but not adopted.
+Zoning: No city-wide permission; only Garfield ADU Overlay District (pilot, expired).
 The maximum size for a detached ADU is 1200 sq ft (proposed; not yet adopted).
 Owner-occupancy is not required, so you can rent out the ADU.

 How much does an ADU cost in Pittsburgh?